 Upstream is a new podcast featuring interviews and conversations with people who are moving open source forward.
 The podcast is produced by Red Hat's Open Source and Standards team.
 In their first episode, Joe Brockmeier talks with Leslie Hawthorn of Elasticsearch about her Sunday morning keynote...
 Read more

 The only way to truly beat Hack 'n' Slash, a new video game from Double Fine Productions, is to reprogram it.

 The OSS Watch blog has been on our radar for a while now as a great resource for open source commentary.
 We've looked to their team, including development manager Mark Johnson, for thought leadership on how open source software is being used and to gauge the pulse of the open source movement.
 I...
 Read more

 Open source news for your reading pleasure.
-March 3 - 7, 2014 In this week's edition of our open source news roundup, we look at Rochester Institute of Technology's (RIT) new minor in open source software, the Raspberry Pi's new graphics driver, and more.
+May 24 - May 30, 2014 In this week's edition of our open source news roundup, we look at the open voting data from the European Parliament, the best open source college in the U.S., and more.

 Open Science Week will begin on June 9!
 What do you wish was more open about the world of science—academia? research? access? software?
 NASA released the source code for their software in April.
 Who's next?

 Open source is valuable.
 Very few people would argue that point.
 There is most definitely a sense of intrinsic worth.
 But where does this value exist?
 Is it in the code produced or in something else?